FRINXio/FRINX-machine/README.md

 ### Conductor - prototype
-The project is a dockerized package of ODL, Netflix - Conductor and a microsrvicies server.
+The project is a dockerized package of ODL, Netflix - Conductor and a microservices server.

 ### Requirements
 * docker